 Candidates must be assessed by an assessor who is specially trained in line with regulations.
-JCQ recommends that assessors should be employed within the centre, but alternatively an external assessor that has an established working relationship with the centre can also be used.
-Guidance on this choice is given to parents/guardians (see Annex C Access Arrangements for Examinations - Parental Guidance).
+JCQ recommends that assessors should be employed within the centre, but alternatively an external assessor who has been approved by the Headmistress can also be used.
+Guidance on this choice is given to parents/guardians (see Annex B Access Arrangements for Examinations - Parental Guidance).
 At the point an assessor is engaged by the centre (after following the usual safe guarding procedures), evidence of the assessor's qualification is obtained and checked against the current requirements in JCQ AA (Chapter 7).
 This process is carried out prior to the assessor undertaking any assessment of a candidate.
 A photocopy of the qualification certificate(s) or a printout or screenshot of the SASC or HCPC registration will be held on file for inspection purposes by the Head of Learning Support and must be available to be presented to the JCQ Centre Inspector during their visit.

 External assessors must work with the Head of Learning Support to ensure a joined up approach and be provided with at least a skeleton of Part 1 of Form 8 prior to the assessment.
-They must discuss arrangements with the Head of Learning Support but the responsibility to request arrangements lie with the Head of Learning Support.
+They must discuss arrangements with the Head of Learning Support but the responsibility to determine and request appropriate and practicable arrangements lies with the Head of Learning Support.